-Most of the times, people suppress the urge to go to the toilet at public places or at work which leads to constipation.
+Most of the time, people suppress the urge to go to the toilet at public places or at work which leads to constipation.
 Constipation is the key cause of piles.
 The other extreme, which is diarrhea, can also aggravate your piles and worsen the symptoms.
 If you have been suffering from loose motions or difficulty in passing bowel movements, evaluate your diet.
 Find out the cause and eliminate those food items from your diet.
 If diarrhea still persists, consult your physician.

 Maintaining hygiene can be a task

 Use soft and soothing wipes handy when you go to the toilet.
 Thoroughly wash your genital area with warm water and after that, gently pat the area dry.
-Avoid rubbing rough toilet papers or any cloth against your anal area it may cause burning sensation.
+Avoid rubbing rough toilet papers or any cloth against your anal area it may cause a burning sensation.
 During your menstrual cycle, switch to sanitary pads specifically made for sensitive skin to avoid any rashes.